 What are adjectives and adverbs?

-An adjective describes a noun.
+The difference between adjectives and adverbs is fairly easy: An adjective describes a noun.
 They answer questions like what kind or how many.
 For example, red is an adjective and car is a noun.
 Adjectives usually go before nouns in English so we say a red car.
 Red is a descriptive adjective, and we’re going to focus on these today.

 An adverb usually describes a verb.
 They answer questions like when, where and how.
 Quickly is an adverb and run is a verb.
 Adverbs can go in lots of different places in a sentence, but here we can say he runs quickly.
 This answers the question, How does he run?
 We’re going to focus mainly on adverbs that answer the how question, which are adverbs of manner.